OHI-Northeast/ne-prep/prep/resilience/ecological/habitat_destruction/readme.md

 ## Ocean Health Index - US Northeast: Habitat Destruction Resilience

-This folder describes the methods used to prepare data for the climate change resilience layer for the US Northeast OHI assessment.
+This folder describes the methods used to prepare data for the habitat destruction resilience layer for the US Northeast OHI assessment.

 Data used:
 1. Habitat Areas Protected